lilaclila/Rebalatro/README.md

 - Changed Swashbuckler - Now also counts its own sell value and the sell value of consumables to Mult
 - Changed DNA - Now copies the first card scored in the first played hand of the round, rather than just the first card played
 - Changed Satellite - now starts at $2 a round, still scaling by +$1 for every unique planet card used this run

-UPCOMING CHANGES:
-- Wraith halves your money instead of setting to $0
-- Dagger scales equal to 1.5x sell value as mult, rather than 2x

 KNOWN BUGS:
 - Big Blind and Boss Blind displayed $ Reward is incorrect at Red Stake+ in the Blind Select or Run Info -> Blinds screen